cueki/hud-screenspace-shaders/README.md

 mat_hdr_level 1
 ```

-For right now, **this is mandatory.** Without it, shaders will show black/white screens.
+**This is mandatory for `_rt_FullFrameFB`.** Without it, shaders will show black/white screens.

-`_rt_FullFrameFB` (the full framebuffer) only works properly when the post-processing pipeline runs. `mat_hdr_level 1` forces this.
+`mat_hdr_level 1` enables the post-processing pipeline (bloom). `_rt_FullFrameFB` is only populated by `UpdateScreenEffectTexture()`, which only runs during post-processing.
+When `mat_hdr_level 0`, the function never runs and the framebuffer stays empty.

+In simpler terms, we are hijacking the bloom post-process with our own shader.

+Note: `_rt_PowerOfTwoFB` doesn't require this, it's populated on-demand via `CopyRenderTargetToTexture()` when materials request it.

 ### Installation

-1. Shader files go into folder to `hud/shaders/fcx/`
+1. Shader files go into folder to `hud/shaders/fxc/`
 2. VMT files go in `hud/materials/vgui/replay/thumbnails/`
 3. Activate via HUD ImagePanel or console commands (sv_cheats 1 only)